URL:

 Six new paperbacks to check out this week.

 In which we consult the Book Review’s past to shed light on the books of the present.
-This week: Nora Ephron on the advantages of revision.
+This week: William Peden’s 1959 review of Philip Roth’s first book.

 Suggested reading from critics and editors at The New York Times.